suncoast-devs/handbook/tools/environment-windows.md

 ### Why

-We use yarn to run our scripts and as well as installing packages.
-Package management more useful and meaningful the more we dive deeper in JavaScript.
+We use yarn to run our scripts and as well as install packages.
+Package management software becomes more meaningful and useful as we dive deeper in JavaScript.

 ### How